 The Steel City Pullers host truck and tractor pulls throughout the summer at the West Alexander Fairgrounds in West Alexander, Pennsylvania.
-Pulls begin in May and end in October.
+Pulls begin in May and end by October.
 Classes range from street stock gas to smoke belching diesels to "Run What Ya Brung" in the truck divisions.
-Tractor classes range from speed limit pulling for the close to stock tractors to the Open RPM, roll-cage equipped hot farm tractors.
+Tractor classes range from speed limit pulling for the close to stock tractors to the not-so-stock, "too hot to farm" tractors.
 All tractors and trucks are welcome to participate.
 There are no restrictions in terms of when the machines were manufactured.
 Tractors built in the 1930s, such as the Farmall M, are prevalent at the track just as much as more modern tractors like the International 1066, John Deere 4430 and even the occasional Allis-Chalmers D-21.

 Our first pull of the season went over well, considering the spotty rain that moved through the area.
 We had a 158 total hooks for the evening.
 Results are available on the link at left in PDF form to print off, so you can hang them on your fridge!